 - 6 1/2 gallons of mix per 20-inch pot

-Plant your vegetables in containers the same time you would plant in the garden.
+Plant your vegetable container gardens the same time you would plant in the garden.
 Depending on what types of vegetable you want to grow, you can start seeds in your containers, grow transplants from seeds started indoors, or purchase transplants from a garden center.

-Here's a hint: Start crops such as beans, corn, carrots, radishes, and spinach, from seeds sown directly in the container.
+Here's a hint: Start vegetable container garden crops such as beans, corn, carrots, radishes, and spinach, from seeds sown directly in the container.